therealmarv/CastVideos-android/README.md

 Google Cast Developers Community on Google+ [http://goo.gl/TPLDxj](http://goo.gl/TPLDxj)

 ## Change List
+2.6
+ * Updated build.gradle to compile with SDK 23 and bumped recyclerview support library to v23.0.1.
+Although version 23.1.0 is out, I have not moved the project to that version due to a bug that is in that new version which causes issues when an item in the queue list is swiped away.
+When that issue is addressed, I will update the project accordingly.
 2.5
  * Removed dependency on the Advanced RecyclerView (android-advancedrecyclerview) 2.4